vangdfang/libcutter/README.md

 ./util/draw_gcode
 ```

+**Note**: `draw_svg` is dynamically linked to `libsvg` (among a few other things), which means that you must have installed `libsvg` to run it.

-If you're on a Mac, this will probably show an error message that the file was not written by an authorized developer.
+**Note**: If you're on a Mac, this will probably show an error message that the file was not written by an authorized developer.
 You can fix this by:

 1. Run the above so that you get the error message.
 2. Open Settings > Security & Privacy > General